 They may also be involved in interviewing and hiring new nursing staff.
 As a result, excellent communication and interpersonal skills are important for the role.
 They must also be able to effectively manage their time and prioritize their work.

-Greater responsibilities do come with a typical salary bump.
+Greater responsibilities typically come with a pay bump.
 According to Salary.com the average Nursing Supervisor salary in the United States is $101,155, but the range typically falls between $88,725 and $114,275.

 What makes a good nursing supervisor?
 To start with, a good nursing supervisor must be an excellent communicator.
 They need to be able to clearly relay information and instructions to their team, as well as provide feedback and guidance.
 They should also be able to effectively manage conflict and resolve issues in a calm and professional manner.

 Additionally, a good nursing supervisor must be well-organized and have strong time-management skills.
 They should be able to plan and schedule nursing shifts in a way that meets the needs of both patients and staff.

 A good nursing supervisor must be also committed to lifelong learning.
 They should keep up with new developments in nursing care and continue to learn new ways to improve patient outcomes.